agoravoting/agora-mixnet/README.md

      * Proofs of knowledge of plaintext and verification in vote casting *
      *
      * An election is modeled as a typed, purely functional sequential state machine.
+We use shapeless
-     * We use shapeless encoding of natural numbers to provide length-typed lists (aka dependent types) *
+     * encoding of natural numbers to provide length-typed lists (aka dependent types), that way we get:
-     * This has two benefits
      *
      * 1) The election process logic is captured by types, so illegal transitions
      *    are caught by the compiler and inconsistent states are not possible